Verdict on the Comfort Zone

 2. When do you use your comfort zone?

-Once you can identify what your comfort zone consists of, now it is important to consider when you turn to whatever it is your comfort zone consists of.
+Once you can identify what your comfort zone consists of, it’s important to consider when you tend to rely on it.
 How frequently do you return to the things that offer you an escape from stress, anxiety, and fear?
-As can be expected, these are all experiences nobody prefers or explicitly enjoys.
-Therefore, it is natural to want to avoid anything that may initiate or entertain the unenjoyable consequences, but some may need more of a presence of comfort in their lives than others, and that is okay.
-We are much more likely to venture forward when we know there is a safe space to return to.
-The more pressing topic related to when our comfort zones are used revolves around intentionality; it is important to be intentional about your comfort zone and the times you need it most because this will inform why you are using it.
+As can be expected, these are all experiences nobody inherently enjoys.
+In a lot of ways, it’s natural to want to avoid the discomfort of those emotions.
+That said, we are much more likely to venture forward when we know there is a safe space to return to.
+It’s not about whether or not you have a comfort zone (because we all do), it’s all about the intent with which you use it.
+Do you use your comfort zone when you need it (e.g., recover, evaluate and assess, plan, adjust) or is it your mindless default?

-3. How do you relate to your comfort zone?
+3. How do you want to use your comfort zone?

 Author: Stephanie Hale